leoysun/oxcaml/README.md

                 bonsai js_of_ocaml js_of_ocaml-ppx
 ```

-Afterwards you should have a full OPAM environment with the OxCaml compiler and dune on the path.
+Afterwards you should have a full OPAM environment with the OCaml compiler and dune on the path.
 VSCode will have the OCaml Platform plugin together with the LSP server and merlin, the editor assistant.

-## Building the OxCaml project
+## Building the OCaml project
 To format the files:
 ```shell
 dune fmt